Meet The Team

 Adding to waitlist: n/a

-Kaytie Blan, LPCC (They/them/theirs)
+Kaytie Blan, LAC, LPCC (They/them/theirs)

 Kaytie values creativity during session with clients by supporting them in the exploration of discovering other ways clients can overcome challenges.
 They are Trauma-Informed, LGBTQ+ Affirming, Neurodivergent Affirming, and Disability Affirming.
 Kaytie wants to create a space for their client's to feel empowered to grow and explore new aspects of themselves.
 Kaytie enjoys working with adolescents (7+) and adults.
 They utilize EMDR, TF-CBT, TST, DBT, Motivational Interviewing, and art interventions with clients to cater the most appropriate treatment to support the client's goals.